By Norris Burkes May 26, 2019

 Fortunately, I retired from the Air Force chaplaincy without ever coming close to giving my life for my country.
 But I always prayed that if that day were to come, I would follow the courageous tradition of the “Four Chaplains” of World War II.

-Their story begins in 1943 on board the USS Dorchester, a 5,649-ton luxury liner converted into a U.S. Army troopship.
+Their story begins in 1943 on board the SS Dorchester, a 5,649-ton luxury liner converted into a U.S. Army troopship.
 Heavy with more than 900 men, the ship fell behind its escort off the Greenland coast.

 Gale-force winds made for a nauseating voyage, according to later reports.
 Fortunately, among those doing their best to alleviate the discomfort were four chaplains: Father John Washington, the Rev. Clark Poling, Rabbi Alexander Goode and the Rev. George Fox.